brentley/ecsworkshop/content/frontend/frontend.md

   - paste your personal GitHub token
   - This will take 5 minutes

-When the pipeline is built and running, monitor it's progress with:
+After the pipeline is built, monitor it's progress:
 ```
 mu pipeline logs acceptance -f
 ```